 5. The …Honestly, I don’t know at this stage

-In some respects, this is nice – in the sense that it’s nice to know that after years of putting up sheds there’s still bases for sheds out there that have the capacity to charm and confuse you in equal measure.
+In some respects, this is nice.
+Nice in the sense that it’s nice to know that after years of putting up sheds there’s still bases for sheds out there that have the capacity to charm and confuse you in equal measure.
 You can see in this picture, we have an iron base which is normally placed on grass or soil.
-The ground is usually just levelled out and the iron base is placed onto that.
-In this case, it’s just plonked into an old, empty pond at an angle.
+It’s a pretty fancy solution.
+In this case, however, it’s just been plonked into an old, empty pond.
+At an angle.

 - Larger than the base of the Shed